Click on the thumbnail for more information about the painting.

 Both Louisiana and Mississippi claim the Magnolia as their official state flower.

-Size: 18″ x 18″ Support: Gallery wrap stretched canvas Description: A close-up representation of a yellow rose.
+Size: 18″ x 18″ Support: Gallery wrap stretched canvas Description: A close-up representation of a yellow rose blossom.
+It comes with an official Certificate of Authentication that is hand signed by the artist.
 This painting does not need to be framed because it is a gallery wrap stretched canvas, which means the painted image extends around the edges of the canvas.

 FREE shipping and handling within the U.S.A.